Code-Institute-Submissions/deniseleechewwoon-project-4-swee...eat/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment
 This project is coded on Gitpod and respositories are on GitHub.
-The website is deployed and hosted using Heroku from the master branch in Github.
+The website is deployed and hosted using Heroku directly from the master branch in Github.
 The database was created on Django's sqlite but transferred into Postgres after deployment on Heroku.

 From my git repository, I have proceed to deploy to Heroku.
 For deployment to Heroku, the following steps were taken